Do you know what foods are unhealthy? When examining your diet, it can be difficult to determine what foods are healthy or not.

 - Choose processed foods carefully.

-- Avoid sodium from the six most common salty foods (bread and rolls; cold cuts and cured meats; pizza; poultry; soup; sandwiches).
+- Avoid sodium from the six most common salty foods (bread and rolls; cold cuts and cured meats; pizza; burritos and tacos; soup; sandwiches).

 - Read food labels and stay away from items that have sugar added, excess sodium and fat.